moderndatacompany/dataos.info/docs/interfaces/workbench.md

 <figcaption align = "center">Results of 2 queries at a time to compare</figcaption>

-Scroll each output dataset horizontally to compare specific columns

-In the example shown, we have compared the results of two queries where one of them had customer names masked in the input dataset.
+In the example shown, we have compared the results of two queries, one of them had customer names masked in the input dataset.
+Scroll each output dataset horizontally to compare specific columns.

 ![Query compare result](workbench/query_compare_result.png)